Formal groups and quantum cohomology: Computing quantum Steenrod operations

 Let's modify the context slightly, and assume that $X$ is weakly monotone.
 Moreover, choose an integer lift of the symplectic cohomology class, again denoted by $\Omega_X$.
 Then, one can define mod $p$ versions of Gromov-Witten invariants counting curves in $A \in H_2(X;\bZ)$, for which we use the same notation:

 For $m \geq 3$, this is the classical definition in terms of an inhomogenous $\bar\partial$-equation (Gromov's trick).
 The definition in the second case can be reduced to the first case by taking the divisor equation as an axiom, where the class inserted is always (the mod $p$ reduction of) $\Omega_X$.
 Alternatively, one could argue more geometrically: if $\Omega_X \cdot A < p$, then no stable map in class $A$ can have an automorphism group whose order is a multiple of $p$.
 This should allow one to define virtual fundamental classes in homology with $\bF_p$-coefficients (we say ``should'' since this has not, to our knowledge, been carried out in the literature).
 The discussion of the second case also applies to gravitational descendants, with the same assumption $0 <\Omega_X \cdot A < p$.
-Geometrically, this uses the fact that orbifold line bundles whose isotropy groups have orders coprime to $p$ have Chern classes in mod $p$ cohomology; algebraically, one can use the formula (involving the divisor and topological recursion relations) that reduces invariants involving gravitational descendants to ordinary Gromov-Witten invariants.
+Geometrically, this uses the fact that orbifold line bundles whose isotropy groups have orders coprime to $p$ have Chern classes in mod $p$ cohomology; algebraically, one can use the formula (involving the divisor relation and TRR) that reduces invariants involving gravitational descendants to ordinary Gromov-Witten invariants.

 The quantum product and connection can be considered as acting on $H^*(X;\bF_p)[t^{\pm 1}][[q]]$, where one now thinks of $t$ as in \eqref{eq:t-theta}.
-Of course, formal differential equations in characteristic $p$ are much more complicated than their characteristic $0$ counterparts.
-As an elementary instance, the uniqueness statement derived from \eqref{eq:expand-phi-3} now holds only up to order $q^{p-1}$.
+Formal linear differential equations in characteristic $p$ have a much larger space of solutions than their characteristic $0$ counterparts, simply because $\frac{d}{dx} x^p = 0$.
+As an instance of that, the uniqueness statement derived from \eqref{eq:expand-phi-3} now holds only up to order $q^{p-1}$, because of the division by $k^m$.
 If one truncates the formula \eqref{eq:phi-map} modulo $q^p$, then all terms appearing in it are defined with $\bF_p$-coefficients; and it yields the unique solution modulo $q^p$ of \eqref{eq:covariant-constancy}, whose $q^0$ term equals the cup product with $x$.